scriptex/svgo-viewbox/README.md

 1. NodeJS
 2. NPM or Yarn
-3. SVGO installed and configured - you should have an `svgo.yml` file.
+3. SVGO installed and configured - you should have a `svgo.config.js` file.
 If you don't, the default config file will be used.
 4. Some SVG files which have `width` and `height` attribute but lack the `viewBox` attribute.

 ## Usage